→ Photo Adoption requests should be sent to careforsandy (at) gmail.com.

 Subject: I CHOOSE THIS ONE ||| image name (your #1 choice) ||| image folder name

-Once approved, you will be sent a download link containing the highest-res version of your available image selection.
-We're currently providing download links via Google Drive.
-Most files will be jpgs, unless we've opted to share a psd with color adjustment or border mask layers.
-We'll simultaneously remove your select from its original folder and place it in Adopted! paired with your first name, last initial and the (xx/xx/xx) date on which it was sent.
+Once approved, you will be sent a Google Drive download link containing a high-res file.
+Most files will be 600dpi jpgs, unless we've opted to share a psd with color adjustment or border mask layers.
+We'll simultaneously remove your select from its original folder and place it in Adopted! paired with your first name, last initial, location and the (xx/xx/xx) date on which it was sent.

-Once received you may begin your restoration.
+Once you've received a confirmation e-mail paired with your download you may begin your restoration!
 If all of your selects have already been adopted (which is unlikely), we'll ask you to submit 3-4 additional selects.
-Please do not EVER attempt to begin restoration on ANY file until we have sent e-mail confirmation.
+Please do not EVER attempt to begin a restoration until we have sent e-mail confirmation.
 No website drags, please!